 This one surprised me, because natural gas is supposed to burn really clean.
 I didn't know wood COULD burn that clean.
-It can, if you get the fire hot enough; wood can burn completely down to steam and CO2 just like natural gas does, with a little bit of mineral ash left over.
+At high temperatures, wood burns down to steam and CO2, with a little bit of mineral ash left over.

-But if you consider the environmental footprint of extracting natural gas (like frakking), and refining it, and the miles of pipes or delivery tanks that have to be in place for you to use it, then harvesting local dead wood starts to look pretty clean by comparison.
+Consider the environmental footprint of extracting natural gas (like fracking), refining, and the miles of pipes or delivery tanks that have to be in place for you to use it.
+By comparison, harvesting local wood looks pretty clean.

 #3 – They are super comfy to sit on, like a full body heating pad.

-These rocket mass heaters are more efficient like steam heat, but way less dangerous – the surface temperature is just warm to the touch.
-They are usually sculpted into heated seats or beds, so if you need a warm-up boost you just curl up and tuck your toes under the cushions.
+These rocket mass heaters are more efficient like steam heat, but way less dangerous.
+The surface temperature is just warm to the touch.
+They are usually sculpted into heated seats or beds.
+If you need a warm-up boost, you just curl up and tuck your toes under the cushions.

-Over-worked friends just kinda melt onto the bench when they come over for dinner.
+Over-worked friends just kind of melt onto the bench when they come over for dinner.

 #4 – Rocket mass heaters can be completely DIY.